machaniG/machaniG.github.io/_posts/2025-01-26-sentiment_recommendation.md

 ![alt text](/img/CUST00034.png "bar Plot")
 ![alt text](/img/CUST09858.png "bar Plot")

+Two users with similar purchase histories received different top recommendations due to differing sentiment trends in the reviews of commonly bought items.
 Rather than relying on static sentiment labels, I used a deep learning approach to generate dynamic sentiment scores based on text tone and content.
 These scores were then used to influence product recommendations.
+By integrating sentiment analysis into a hybrid recommender, I have shown how to translate customer feedback into data-driven personalization strategies that directly support business KPIs like retention, satisfaction, and revenue.